greenkeeperio/website/README.md

 # greenkeeper-website
 [![Build Status](https://travis-ci.org/greenkeeperio/website.svg?branch=master)](https://travis-ci.org/greenkeeperio/website)

 This is a [harp.js](http://harpjs.com/) project.
-To run the server,
+To run the server with livereload:

 ```
-npm start
+npm run server
 ```

 To compile the site into `www/`: